IraSafonik/Excel_project/README.md

-# Excel_project
-PWC
+# PWC Training Project: Financial Data Transformation and Analysis

 ## 💡 Project Overview
-This project involves cleaning, transforming, and analyzing a detailed transaction listing in Excel.
+This project is part of a training program from PwC, focusing on cleaning, transforming, and analyzing a detailed transaction listing in Excel.
+The data includes supplier transactions with various currencies, and the goal is to prepare the data for further financial analysis and reporting.
+Project involves cleaning, transforming, and analyzing a detailed transaction listing in Excel.
 The data includes supplier transactions with various currencies, and the goal is to prepare the data for further financial analysis and reporting.

 ## ☝️ Project Goals
 - Organize and clean the transaction data for ease of analysis.